 Volkswagen

 Germany’s most recognisable car brand also holds on to some of the highest values.
 VW has 2.87 million cars on the road in the UK, which bodes well for its resale value and VW cars are also consistently high performers when looking at reliability.
-The online used car marketplace Motorway had three of Volkswagen's models, the Volkswagen Transporter, the Volkswagen Up! and the Volkswagen Polo on its top 10 list of cars with the slowest depreciation.
+The Volkswagen ID.Buzz is the car that currently holds it's value the most according to Autoexpress.

 Toyota

 This Japanese brand is known for its high-quality vehicles that hold their value.
 There are currently 1.59 million Toyota cars on the road in the UK and according to a survey by What Car!
 Toyota is a leading brand for reliability.
-Motorway had two of Toyota's models; the Toyota Hilux and the Toyota Yaris, on its top 10 list of cars with the slowest depreciation.
+Motorway had two of Toyota's models; the Toyota Rav4 and the Toyota Aygo, on its top 10 list of used cars whose average selling price has increased in 2023 compared to 2022.

 Which car brands depreciate the most?